junxit/us-congress-bills-110/metadata.md

 - 2007-01-25 — Introduced in Senate
 - 2007-01-25 — Read twice and referred to the Committee on Foreign Relations.
 - 2007-01-25 — Sponsor introductory remarks on measure.
 (CR S1192)
+- 2007-06-27 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2007-07-16 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-130.
+- 2007-07-16 — Committee on Foreign Relations.
+Reported by Senator Biden without amendment.
+With written report No. 110-130.
+- 2007-07-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 271.